-Evidence included in this review shows that state expansions of Medicaid have improved financial wellbeing among low-income individuals and families.
+Evidence included in this review shows that state expansions of Medicaid have improved the financial wellbeing of low-income individuals and families.
 Cost savings may occur as the expansion population increases access to health insurance and health care services.
-For example, an assessment of Ohio's Medicaid expansion found that uninsurance rates were at an all-time low and access to care improved by over 64 percent.33 Medicaid enrollees ages 19 to 64 reported reductions in emergency room visits, severe obesity rates, and medical debt.
-The cost of the state expansion compared to the savings associated with the improved health of residents was not calculated.33
+For example, an assessment of Ohio's Medicaid expansion found that uninsurance rates were at an all-time low before expansion and access to care improved by over 64 percent.
+Medicaid enrollees ages 19 to 64 reported reductions in emergency room visits, severe obesity rates, and medical debt.
+The cost of the state expansion compared to the savings associated with the improved health of residents was not calculated.
+Note that the improved health of residents was not calculated.

 States' decisions to adopt Medicaid expansion also impact hospital finances because hospitals are responsible for paying unpaid medical bills from health care services.
 If low-income, uninsured patients cannot pay those bills, hospitals must incur the costs.
-In nonexpansion states, individuals with low incomes are more likely to be uninsured compared to individuals with low incomes in expansion states;13 if states reduce the number of uninsured residents by expanding the income eligibility for health insurance, it will boost the revenue streams for hospitals.37 For instance, Louisiana's Medicaid expansion led to a 55 percent decline in uncompensated care from the average pre-expansion uncompensated care costs in rural hospitals.
-Medicaid expansion led to a smaller, but significant, 31 percent reduction in uncompensated care in urban hospitals.35
+In nonexpansion states, individuals with low incomes are more likely to be uninsured compared to individuals with low incomes in expansion states;17 if states reduce the number of uninsured residents by expanding the income eligibility for health insurance, it will boost the revenue streams for hospitals.37 For instance, Louisiana's Medicaid expansion led to a 55 percent decline in uncompensated care from the average pre-expansion uncompensated care costs in rural hospitals.
+Medicaid expansion led to a smaller, but significant, 31 percent reduction in uncompensated care in urban hospitals.40